smartdevicelink/sdl_evolution/proposals/0273-webengine-projection-mode.md

 ## Proposed solution

-The app HMI type `PROJECTION` should be enabled for in-vehicle apps.
-When apps with this HMI type are activated, the HMI should make the web page of this app visible on the screen.
-This web page will become the main window of the application.
-The window capabilities of this open main window will be empty except for the window ID and physical button capabilities. `Show` requests that address the main window won't have any effect on the HMI.
-If the app sends this request, Core should return an unsuccessful response with the result code `RESOURCE_NOT_AVAILABLE`.
-The info field should note that the app is registered with projection mode enabled.
+The solution is based on a new template and a new App HMI type.

+### 1. Template `WEB_VIEW`

+A new template called `WEB_VIEW` should be added.
+This template should have the following restrictions:
+1. It's supported for in-vehicle WebEngine apps only.
+2. It's available only to the main window.
+It should not be available for widgets.
+3. It is only available to applications that successfully registered with the new App HMI type (see below section regarding new App HMI Type).

+If this template is used by WebEngine apps, the HMI of the IVI should present the WebEngine app and show the application's web page.
+The application can control the web `document` object using JavaScript code to manipulate the document object model of the WebEngine app.
+The HMI should respect the WebEngine app as the first responder to touch events.
+This means that touchable elements in the `document` should be accessible through the system's touch screen to the user.

 ![Screenshot example of a web app](../assets/proposals/0273-webengine-projection-mode/web-app-example.jpg)

 > Example of a local web app presenting the user interface with the WebView.

+#### 1.1.
+Window Capabilities

+As of today, the HMI sends notifications of `OnSystemCapiblityUpdated` to the application to inform about the (main) window capabilities.
+These capabilities are dependent of the currently used template.
+The application can change to any of the available templates as per current window capabilities.
+Whenever the application changes the template, the HMI should send a new notification with the current template capabilities.
+Generally, the window capabilities should refer to available text and image fields and should list the number of possible soft buttons and their capabilities.

+If the `WEB_VIEW` template is currently active, the window capabilities change as the application is presenting content using the web document.

+The following text fields `mainField1`, `mainField2`, `mainField3`, `mainField4`, `statusBar`, `mediaClock` and `mediaTrack` should be used practically on all the base templates.
+It is recommended that `WindowCapability.textFields` should not contain these text field names if the OEM has implemented the `WEB_VIEW` template without these text fields.
+The text fields `menuName` and `templateTitle` should be included in the capabilities if these fields are visible on the HMI.

+The parameters `availableTemplates`, `buttonCapabilities`, `imageTypeSupported` are independent of the currently active template and should reflect the general capabilities of the window/system.

+#### 1.2.
+What about widgets?

-Widgets are still available and can be controlled using `Show` RPC.
+Widgets are not affected by this proposal.
+They are still available and can be controlled using `Show` RPC.
 Any overlay like Alert, ChoiceSets, Slider etc. are also available to the application.

+Widget that duplicate content from the main window should still be possible.
+Despite the window capability, the app should still be able to send `Show` requests with all the desired content.
+This content should be duplicated to these widgets.

+### 2. App HMI Type `WEB_VIEW`

+A new App HMI type `WEB_VIEW` should be added for in-vehicle WebEngine apps.
+This HMI type specifies that the application's initial template should be set to `WEB_VIEW` instead of `DEFAULT`.
+When in-vehicle apps with this HMI type are activated, the HMI should make the web page of this app visible on the screen.
+This web page will become the main window of the application.

-##### Policy control
+#### 2.1.
+Policy control

-The HMI type `PROJECTION` is policy controlled.
+The HMI type `WEB_VIEW` should policy controlled.
 On the policy server this HMI type can be added to the valid HMI type list per app ID.

 Only apps with permissions to use this HMI type would be allowed to register.
+If a WebEngine application attempts to register with this HMI type but the local policy table doesn't allow, Core should not allow the app to register.
+It is required for applications to register with this App HMI type in order to use the `WEB_VIEW` template.
+Otherwise the `WEB_VIEW` template should not be available.

+#### 2.2.
+System context and event change

+Independent of the app presentation type, the HMI will continue to provide system context information from the app.
+An application which uses the projection mode should continue to receive `OnHMIStatus` notifications and SDL Core will still be notified about event changes.

-##### User interface guidelines (Driver Distraction rules)
+### 3. User interface guidelines (Driver Distraction rules)

 With the current depth of this proposal, the HMI type should be used by 1st party OEM apps only.
 With future proposals and workshops the SDLC could open the HMI type to 3rd party by creating and defining proper driver distraction and user interface guidelines.